MaCFP/macfp-db/Extinction/UMD_Line_Burner/Documentation/UMD_Line_Burner.md

 ####Introduction####

 The UMD Line Burner experimental facility provides for the study of a low-strain, buoyancy-driven, fully-turbulent diffusion flame in a canonical line-fire configuration.
 This facility provides well-controlled inlet and boundary conditions, while introducing the complicating effects of buoyancy and turbulence characteristic of large-scale accidental fires.
 A variety of non-intrusive diagnostics are employed to measure local and integral flame characteristics.
 The facility comprises a slot burner centrally located within a surrounding, uniform co-flowing oxidizer.
 Controlled suppression of the flame is achieved via the introduction of either excess nitrogen gas or a fine water mist into the oxidizer stream.
-A detailed description of this facility has been presented by White et al. [White,2015].
+A detailed description of this facility has been presented by White et al. [White, 2015].

 ####Experimental Description####